Network Administration Curriculum

 Our Network Administration Program delivers hands-on instruction with excellent career placement opportunities.
 Focus on improving your skills, confident that the supporting coursework will help you to grasp those seemingly unrelated skills that are essential to excel in this critical field.

 NET-160 Credits: 3

-An introduction to client/server operating systems such as Windows ME, Windows XP and Linux.
+An introduction to client/server operating systems such as Windows and Linux.
 Topics will include: OS Architecture, planning and installation network components, configuring, managing and troubleshooting.
 Students will gain hands-on experience through various installation and configuration exercises.

 NET-170 Credits: 3

-An introduction to client/server operating systems such as the Windows 2003 server.
-Topics will include planning and installation, OS Architecture, network components, configuring, managing, security and administration.
+An introduction to Linux operating systems and common server software.
+Instructional topics will include planning and installation, OS Architecture, configuring, managing, security, storage, database servers, web servers, DNS servers, preventative maintenance, and administration.
 Students will gain hands-on experience through various installation and configuration exercises.

 ET-129 Credits: 5

 A study of the principals of physics, including vectors, waves, laws of motion, friction, equilibrium, energy, work, power, simple machines, temperature, heat and electricity.

 Thinking is a learned behavior which can be analyzed and modified.
 Thinking is not an automatic function.
 This course examines thinking skills and attitudes with the goal of gaining some measure of control over them.
 Topics discussed include problem solving, goal setting, analyzing situations, bias, and creativity.